Mistribe/SubTracker/mobile/README.md

-# Recurrent Payment Tracker
+# Subscription Tracker

-A Flutter application to track recurring payments and their history.
+A Flutter application to track subscriptions and their history.

 ## Features

-- Add, edit, and delete recurring payments
+- Add, edit, and delete subscriptions
-- Track payment history and price changes over time
+- Track subscription history and price changes over time
 - Calculate monthly and annual costs
-- Persistent storage of payment data
+- Persistent storage of subscription data

 ## Persistence Implementation

 This application uses Hive for local data persistence.
-Hive is a lightweight, fast NoSQL database that works well with Flutter and is suitable for storing structured data like payment records.
+Hive is a lightweight, fast NoSQL database that works well with Flutter and is suitable for storing structured data like subscription records.

 ### Architecture

 The persistence layer follows a repository pattern to abstract the data access:

-1. **Models**: The `Payment` and `PriceChange` classes in `lib/models/payment.dart` are annotated with Hive annotations for serialization.
+1. **Models**: The `Subscription` and `PriceChange` classes in `lib/models/subscription.dart` are annotated with Hive annotations for serialization.

-2. **Repository**: The `PaymentRepository` class in `lib/repositories/payment_repository.dart` handles all interactions with the Hive database.
+2. **Repository**: The `SubscriptionRepository` class in `lib/repositories/subscription_repository.dart` handles all interactions with the Hive database.

-3. **Provider**: The `PaymentProvider` class in `lib/providers/payment_provider.dart` uses the repository to load, save, update, and delete payments.
+3. **Provider**: The `SubscriptionProvider` class in `lib/providers/subscription_provider.dart` uses the repository to load, save, update, and delete subscriptions.

 ### Future API Integration